ShreyaDhir/ShreyaDhir/README.md

 ### I am Shreya

-- I'm a Computer Science student passionate about learning new stuffs. 👨‍💻
+- I'm a Computer Science student passionate about learning new stuff. 👨‍💻

 - I'm currently learning C++, Data Structure and Algorithms, React and React-Native.